digitalfabrik/integreat-app/docs/05-browser-stack.md

 # Browser Stack
 ## Supported Browser
 The Integreat Web-App has been tested on several OS environments with different browser clients.
-It can be used with most of the modern browsers that has been released up to the last six years.
+It can be used with most of the modern browsers that have been released in the last six years.

 #### Explicitly Tested
 |OS            |IE |Edge|Chrome|Firefox|UC Browser|Safari|